chdsbd/kodiak/docs/docs/billing.md

 7. You should now have full access to Kodiak! 🎉

 ## Create Subscription
-> Note: For GitHub organizations you must have an "Owner" role to create a subscription.
+> For GitHub organizations you must have an "Owner" role to create a subscription.

 1. Login to the Kodiak dashboard at https://app.kodiakhq.com
 2. Choose the account you wish to modify from the account switcher